AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 #### Materials
-- Transparent PVC pipe of inner diameter 1 in. and >120 cm in length (Obtained from AgauClara Lab)
+- Transparent PVC pipe of inner diameter 1 in. and >120 cm in length (Obtained from AguaClara Lab)
 - 3 PVC Pipe caps of inner diameter 1.32 in.
 (Obtained from AguaClara Lab)
 - Brass or copper pipe of outer diameter 0.50 in., inner diameter 0.436 in., and length >120 cm.
 (Obtained from McMaster-Carr)
 - 6 Push-to-connect reducers, 1/2" to 3/8"